HWXLR8/beef-board/README.md

 </details>

 ## Configuration

 Various configuration options can be changed on-the-fly by holding a button combination.
 Holding the buttons simultaneously for 1 second will cause the change to take affect.
 Button lights will momentarily shut off to indicate that the change has occurred.

-Refer to this table for a list of configuration options currently supported:
+Refer to these tables for a list of configuration options currently supported:

 ### IIDX

 | Configuration option | Button combination |
 |:---|:---|
 | Reverse TT direction | B1 + B7 + B8 |